 The shot being illustrated below, which required a good dose of english being applied to the cue ball, and then hits hard towards the front left pocket at practically the exact entrance to the right of that pocket...then it veers off to the left, and then the english still has the force behind it, recocheys to the right, and then impressively scoots along the back of the pool table and hits the ball on the right and that ball goes into the pocket...it's a beautiful shot and everything has to be perfect with the amount of english being placed on the cue ball along with the cue ball hitting that exact entrance to corner of that left pocket...for it to be successful.
 If the shot is inaccurate the cue ball will just end up in that pocket to the left and you end up looking like a fool.

-Note: It's been many years since I played a lot of pool in which I used cue-ball-english and so I would need to be playing again in order for me to establish exactly how this english is applied to the left-front- corner-pocket.
+Note: It's been many years since I played a game of pool in which I used cue-ball-english and so I would need to be playing again in order for me to establish exactly how this english is applied to the left-front- corner-pocket.

 Now, to do this shot above, you have to shoot the cue ball hard but not that hard), in order get the desired result.
 And the occasion for needing to perform this shot will come very seldom.
 Also, players who rely on banking their shots are violating the "sure-shot rule."